Why technology is an important part of children’s hospitalsBy Patti Lael, Nursing Executive

 Several locations’ systems also include STAYCAST, which is a free way for patients to stream content from mobile devices to the in-room TV.
-Powered by Google Chromecast, more than 2,000 apps — including Netflix, Disney+ and YouTube — are available to stream from.
+Powered by Google Chromecast, more than 2,000 apps — including Netflix, Disney+ and Hulu — are available to stream from.

-The teams I talk to say parents are especially grateful for making it easy to distract and comfort their kids when they’re anxious or in pain, and to help pass the time when cabin fever sets in.
+The teams I talk to say parents are especially grateful for making it easy to comfort their kids when they’re anxious or in pain, and to help pass the time when cabin fever sets in.

 Technology is more than entertainment